Somatic Yoga Therapy Liability Insurance

 Somatic Yoga Therapy Insurance FAQs

-Indeed you can.
-Yoga is all about flow and flow requires flexibility in mind and in body.
-Whether you choose to guide students through their flows in a park, in your home gym, on a paddleboard, or anywhere in between, you will enjoy the full benefits of coverage under our yoga insurance program.
-If you decide one day that you want to start a yoga studio, you are still covered.
-Our yoga teacher liability insurance program includes full portability which means you get coverage no matter where you decide to provide services within all 50 states.
+Yes!
+As an independent instructor, you should have professional & general liability insurance to protect your assets.
+Whether you guide clients through trauma-sensitive sessions in a private studio, in their home, in a clinical or wellness setting, outdoors, or online over video, you will enjoy the full benefits of coverage under our program.
+If you decide one day to open your own studio or practice space, you are still covered under our policy, but we would recommend you purchase a business owner's policy to cover your physical space.
+Our liability program includes full portability, which means you get coverage no matter where you decide to provide services within all 50 states. |

-For example, you provide a yoga class on 12/15 and then on 12/31 your yoga insurance policy expires.
-Months later, you get word that a student in your 12/15 class is filing a claim against you.
-With occurrence form coverage, you can still file a claim even though your policy has long-expired.
-Claims made coverage is the opposite - it says if the policy is expired, no claims will be covered even if the event occurred at a time when the policy was indeed active.
-Occurrence form coverage is employed in our yoga insurance policies and definitely the industry-preferred option.
+A really important aspect of any insurance program is whether it uses occurrence form coverage or claims-made coverage.
+Occurrence form coverage means the policy allows you to file a claim after your policy expires for an event that happened while the policy was active.
+Learn more about the claim process.
+Here is an example of what we mean: you hold a session on 12/15, and your policy expires on 12/31.
+Months later, a client files a claim relating to that 12/15 session.
+With occurrence form coverage, you can still file even though your policy has long expired.
+Claims-made coverage is the opposite; it says if the policy is expired, no claims will be covered even if the event occurred while the policy was active.
+Occurrence form coverage is employed in our policies and is definitely the industry-preferred option. |

-Yoga liability insurance needs to provide an adequate level of coverage based on the risks inherent to the health and wellness industry.
-NACAMS is a recognized leader in yoga and alternative medicine and so designed our program to provide appropriate levels of coverage but still be affordable for our members.
+NACAMS is a recognized leader in yoga and alternative medicine, and we designed our program to provide appropriate levels of coverage while staying affordable for our members.
 With that, we provide $2 million for each occurrence and $3 million in total for each policyholder per year in professional and general liability coverage.
 We also include $2 million in product liability coverage.
-We find these limits to be well suited for the industry.
+We find these limits to be well-suited for the industry. |